 Dual Enrollment Agreements (also known as Consortium Agreements) allow a student to receive funds for classes taken at more than one college outside KCTCS colleges.
 These forms are to be completed by the student and the student’s "visiting" college and submitted to their local KCTCS “home” College (where financial aid funds are received; usually the college from which the student plans to graduate).
 Classes taken at a visiting college (whether at KCTCS colleges or outside KCTCS colleges) must count toward the student’s graduation from their awarding college.

 If a student is admitted "conditionally" she/he may receive student aid for one semester only.
 No additional aid may be awarded until the student completes an admission file.

 SAP is evaluated at the end of every term of enrollment.
 All measurements are cumulative and include all periods of enrollment whether or not financial aid was received.
 Failure to meet any single standard may affect eligibility for financial aid.

-Email notifications are sent to all financial aid recipients after each evaluation period indicating the current SAP status.
+Email notifications are sent to all financial aid recipients after each evaluation period indicating the current SAP status by the KCTCS Systems office.
 SAP status is also available to view in Student Self-Service.
 SAP Statuses are explained below.

 KCTCS Academic Standing